Symbol grounding problem

-In cognitive science and semantics, the symbol grounding problem concerns how it is that words (symbols in general) get their meanings, and hence is closely related to the problem of what meaning itself really is.
-The problem of meaning is in turn related to the problem of how it is that mental states are meaningful, hence to the problem of consciousness: what is the connection between certain physical systems and the contents of subjective experiences.
+The symbol grounding problem is a concept in the fields of artificial intelligence, cognitive science, philosophy of mind, and semantics.
+It addresses the challenge of connecting symbols, such as words or abstract representations, to the real-world objects or concepts they refer to.
+In essence, it is about how symbols acquire meaning in a way that is tied to the physical world.
+It is concerned with how it is that words (symbols in general) get their meanings, and hence is closely related to the problem of what meaning itself really is.
+The problem of meaning is in turn related to the problem of how it is that mental states are meaningful, and hence to the problem of consciousness: what is the connection between certain physical systems and the contents of subjective experiences.